Changing room

 A fitting room, or dressing room, is a room where people try on clothes, such as in a department store.

-Separate changing-rooms may be provided for men and women, or there may be a non-gender-specific open space with individual cubicles or stalls, as with unisex public toilets.
+Separate changing rooms may be provided for men and women, or there may be a non-gender-specific open space with individual cubicles or stalls, as with unisex public toilets.
 Many changing rooms include toilets, sinks and showers.
 Sometimes a changing room exists as a small portion of a restroom/washroom.
-For example, the men's and women's washrooms in Toronto's Dundas Square (which includes a water play area) each include a change area which is a blank counter space at the end of a row of sinks.
+For example, the men's and women's washrooms in Toronto's Sankofa Square (formerly Yonge–Dundas Square) (which includes a water play area) each include a change area which is a blank counter space at the end of a row of sinks.
 In this case, the facility is primarily a washroom, and its use as a changing room is minimal, since only a small percentage of users change into bathing suits.
 Sometimes a person may change their clothes in a toilet cubicle of a washroom.

 Larger changing rooms are usually found at public beaches, or other bathing areas, where most of the space is for changing, and minimal washroom space is included.
 Beach-style changing rooms are often large open rooms with benches against the walls.
 Some do not have a roof, providing just the barrier necessary to prevent people outside from seeing in.